navidpadid/NetBill_Transaction_Protocol/README.md

 netbill-server.py  ==Mostly written by Reza==> netbill-server app for transaction phase

-*.json files act as a data base for example products.json is a simple data base for products
+**.json** files act as data bases, for example products.json is a simple data base for products

+accessList.txt is a simple acces control list, anyone in the list is authorized to buy

+**.key** files are various symmetric keys used in protocol's phases; for instance, K1.key and K2.key are the keys used in Pseudonyms phase with the same name in original paper's description

+**.pem** files are the asymmetric keys; for instance, PV_C.pem is the private key of customer

+other **.txt** files are mainly the intermediary files